OpenUPM collects data about you:

 - contact you about legal requests, like DMCA takedown requests and privacy complaints

-When you submit a new package to OpenUPM, OpenUPM collects the contents of the package, plus metadata, including your account data.
+When you submit a new package to OpenUPM, OpenUPM collects the contents of the package, plus package metadata, including your GitHub account name.
 Other OpenUPM users may also publish packages that include data about you, such as the fact that you contributed code to a package.

 Making package data available to others allows them to download, build on, and depend on your work.
 In the vast majority of cases, OpenUPM stores data in and metadata about every version of every package indefinitely, unless it's unpublished.

-openupm collects data about you when you send OpenUPM support requests, legal complaints, privacy inquiries, and business inquiries.
-Those data usually include your name and email address and may include your company or other affiliation.
+OpenUPM collects data about you when you send OpenUPM support requests, legal complaints, privacy inquiries, and business inquiries.
+These data usually include your name and email address and may include your company or other affiliation.

 - respond to you

 - compile aggregated statistics about correspondence